rmarquis/rmarquis.github.io/pages/wsl.md

     $ cd auracle-git
     $ makepkg -si

-The helper is now available to se
+The helper is now available to search and download packages.

 #### Check for AUR update

 To check for outdated packages, run: